walseb/fir/readme.md

 See [getting started](getting_started.md) for help on getting started, including:
   * installation instructions,
   * a simple vertex shader example,
-  * how to compile and debug shaders, using built-in functionality as well as SPIR-V tools.
+  * how to compile and debug shaders, using built-in functionality as well as SPIR-V tools,
+  * creating graphics pipelines, for use with the [vulkan-api](https://github.com/achirkin/vulkan) library.

-The haddock documentation is also worth perusing for specialised in-depth explanations; see the [getting started guide](getting_started.md#docs) for installation.
+The haddock documentation is also worth perusing for specialised in-depth explanations; see the [getting started guide](getting_started.md#docs) for an installation guide.

 <a name="examples"></a>
 # Examples